Accelerating Your Manufacturing Quality System Actionability With MES

 A properly designed MES system readily adjusts to the unique quality challenges found in aerospace and defense manufacturing.
 It adapts to the manufacturing process breadth found inside an enterprise’s manufacturing operations, which can include machining, forming, electronics, cable/harness, module, and large-scale assembly dwelling over extended periods.
 It eliminates the risk of an operator referencing the wrong BOM or work instruction revision and actively informs them of change notices (ECNs) targeted for the product and the process they are performing.
 It follows the product’s complete lifecycle and maintains its unified history through its initial production, ad hoc re-routes for repair, refurbishment, field return, MRO, and any other process it undergoes.

 When MES is holistic in its adoption and implementation it drives a manufacturing culture of in-process quality from beginning to end in the enterprise.
 Both personnel and end customers benefit from the immediacy of its information and reaction, where reliance upon its preceding fragmented methods are unthinkable.
-Its impact on the overall quality system is unmistakable, serving in an indispensable capacity as the in-process contributor to a quality system for true actionability.
+Its impact on the overall aerospace quality management system is unmistakable, serving in an indispensable capacity as the in-process contributor to a quality system for true actionability.
 MES is thereby treated as essential of a pillar to the organization’s systems as ERP, completing the manufacturers digital footprint for attaining the highest quality output and achieving operational excellence.

 Sign up for our blog